ManLykArham/Binary-Tree-Traversal-and-Manipulation/README.md

-# 🌳 Binary-Tree-Traversal-and-Manipulation
+# 🌳 Binary Tree Traversal and Manipulation

 ## 🚀 Project Overview and Learning Outcomes

-In this project, I implemented a **Binary Search Tree (BST)** using C#.
-The project includes key functionalities like **node insertion**, various **tree traversal methods** (in-order, pre-order, post-order), and **height calculation**.
-Users can interact with the tree through a console-based interface, making it easy to see how the binary tree works behind the scenes. 🎮
+In this project, I implemented a Binary Search Tree (BST) in C#.
+It includes key functionalities such as **node insertion**, **tree traversal** (in-order, pre-order, and post-order), and **height calculation**.
+The project uses a console-based interface that lets users interact with the tree, allowing them to see how the tree functions internally while gaining a better understanding of tree operations. 🖥️

+Through this project, I deepened my knowledge of recursion and binary trees, which are fundamental in many computer science applications.
+Implementing traversal algorithms and optimizing tree operations provided valuable experience in structuring data efficiently for fast retrieval. 📈

 ---

-### 🎯 Achievements

-This project gave me the opportunity to dive deep into **recursion** and the workings of **binary trees**—fundamental concepts in computer science.
-By implementing tree traversal algorithms and optimising tree operations, I sharpened my understanding of how to efficiently **organise** and **retrieve data**.
-This project particularly enhanced my skills in solving complex problems using structured approaches like **recursive functions**. 🔄
+## ✨ Features

+- **Node Insertion**: Add new nodes (words) into the binary search tree.
+- **Tree Traversal**: Perform in-order, pre-order, or post-order traversal.
+- **Height Calculation**: Compute the height of the binary tree.
+- **Console Interface**: Users can interact with the tree directly via the command line.

 ---

-### ✨ Overall

-Working on this Binary Search Tree was a milestone in translating abstract theoretical concepts into real-world applications.
-I gained insight into how binary trees lay the groundwork for many important algorithms, and how **recursion** simplifies otherwise complex operations.
-This project not only helped me improve my **algorithm design** skills, but also allowed me to understand the broader implications of **data structure management** in software development. 💻
+## 🛠️ How to Use

+1. **Insert Words into the Tree**: Input words to add them to the binary search tree.
+2. **Perform Tree Traversal**: Choose from in-order, pre-order, or post-order to display the tree structure.
+3. **Check Tree Height**: View the height of the tree based on its current structure.

 ---

-## 🛠️ Instructions

-1. **🌱 Insert Words into the Tree:**
-   Input words to add them to the binary search tree.

-2. **🔍 Tree Traversal:**
-   Choose between in-order, pre-order, or post-order traversal to display the tree’s elements.

-3. **📏 Check Tree Height:**
-   Get the height of the tree based on its structure.
+### 📊 Example Usage

+- Insert the words: `apple`, `banana`, `cherry`.
+- Select **in-order traversal**.

+**Expected Output**:
+`apple, banana, cherry`

 ---

-### 📊 Example

-**Insert words:**
-`"apple", "banana", "cherry"`

-**Perform in-order traversal:**
-`Expected Output: "apple, banana, cherry"`
+## 🏆 Achievements

+This project was key to enhancing my understanding of **recursion** and **tree-based algorithms**, both of which play an important role in efficient data organization.
+By building out traversal algorithms and handling tree height calculations, I sharpened my ability to solve problems using **recursion**.
+I also learned how to manage dynamic data structures that adjust in real-time based on user input.

+---

+## 🌟 Overall

+Building this Binary Search Tree was a pivotal experience in learning how **data structures** work in practice.
+The project reinforced the power of recursion in simplifying complex tasks, and I got to see how binary trees serve as a backbone for various search and retrieval algorithms in computer science.
+This hands-on approach gave me valuable insight into how theoretical concepts are applied to solve real-world